Author’s Note: No scientific evidence or cold hard statistics here folks, just an answer based on my experience.

-“Well, guess the reason I am not getting interviews or job offers is because I will be dead by the second anniversary.”
+“Well, guess the reason I am not getting interview or job offers is because I will be dead by the second anniversary.”

 - I knew who Michele and Joe were but now it was just Michele.
-Who was I now that I was single again?
+Who was I no that I was single again?

-- The only reason I got out of bed each morning was to let Rommie (golden retriever) outside as I did not want to lie in bed smelling pee and poo.
+- The only reason I got out of bed each morning was to let Rommie (golden retriever daughter) outside as I did not want to lie in bed smelling pee and poo.

-- Just because I made it through the first year, did not mean I had made it 100% through my grief journey and was completely whole again.
+- Just because I made it through the first year, did not mean I had made it 100% through lmy grief journey and was completely whole again.

 - My mind was still somewhat foggy from losing Joe.

-- Had to figure out who I was as a person and a professional.
+- I had to figure out who I was as a person and a professional.

-- Had some desire and motivation but not the amount I wanted or needed.
+- I had some desire and motivation but not the amount I wanted or needed.

 Based on what I went through, the answer to how long do you wait before telling a grieving employee –